JCSDA/jedi-docs/docs/using/jedi_environment/vagrant.rst

    return 0

-If the script has completes successfully, the virtual environment will be activated.
-In future singularity sessions, it can be activated as normal with virtual environments, using the `$venv_dir` specified in the script:
+If the script completes successfully, the virtual environment will be activated.
+In future Singularity sessions, it can be activated as normal with virtual environments, using the `$venv_dir` specified in the script:

 .. code-block:: bash

-   source ~/jedi/venvs/my_venv
+   source ~/jedi/venvs/my_venv/bin/activate

-Then we can starte `jupyter-lab`:
+Then we can navigated to the desired root directory and start `jupyter-lab`:

 .. code-block:: bash

+   cd /the/path/of/choice
    jupyter-lab --no-browser --port 8111

-Jupyter will print much output to the terminal, including a url to use to connect from a browser.
+Jupyter will print output to the terminal, including a url to use to connect from a browser near the end.
 Copy and paste the URL from jupyter into your host's browser and go!
-Testing the the tunnel on any machine (singularity, vagrant, or the host) can be done via
+Testing the the tunnel on any machine (Singularity, Vagrant, or the host) can be done via

 .. code-block:: bash

    curl localhost:8111

-If working the `jupyter-lab` in the terminal will register GETs resembling
+If working, `jupyter-lab` will register GETs in the terminal resembling

 .. code-block:: bash